Crime Prevention Tips

 Identity Theft a Growing Epidemic

 Identity theft occurs when someone wrongfully uses your personal identification to obtain credit, loans, services, even rentals and mortgages in your name.
-Information can be stolen from a consumer in a variety of ways including: Going through your mail or trash to take pre-approved credit card offers, discarded receipts or other personal information; stealing your purse or wallet; calling you over the phone posing as a solicitor in order to gain personal information including date of birth and social security number or looking over your shoulder at an ATM while you are accessing your account, to steal your password, or pin.
+Information can be stolen from a consumer in a variety of ways including going through your mail / trash to take pre-approved credit card offers, discarded receipts or other personal information, stealing your purse or wallet, calling you over the phone posing as a solicitor to gain your personal information.

 Here are some effective ways to combat Identity Theft: